GodOfStrategy/GYACSPEED/README.md

 <img width="544" height="655" alt="Screenshot 2026-06-26 144135" src="https://github.com/user-attachments/assets/531ab09e-ec2e-4cc9-9e48-e4345823149a" />
 <img width="871" height="643" alt="image" src="https://github.com/user-attachments/assets/35a4f17e-7a59-459e-8a55-e98b83dcbaca" />
 <img width="687" height="602" alt="image" src="https://github.com/user-attachments/assets/1ba65a6b-ff7a-4272-8762-803a01fadbfd" />
+The idea of the mount is to be modular and help me join the two parts by using a single mount.
+The mount is based on the idea of mounting the project on my bicycle handle bar.
+I took some measurements and made a cylinder with walls which would wrap around my bicycle bar.
+After that I added an extension to the cylinder with a flat base, where I added the screw holes.
+I then added a triangular kind of part to join the cylinder with my main project case
 Here is my BoM (which you can find in the root of my repository aswell):

 |Designator|Footprint|Quantity|Value|LCSC Part #|Price (US $)|Links|Distributor|Generic Name|